AI-Assisted Deep Research to MCP Action Briefs

 Risks & Guardrails

-Primary risks are permission sprawl, overconfident synthesis, and accidental writes.
+Primary risks are permission sprawl, overconfident synthesis, stale context, and accidental writes.

 Guardrails: